Linear superposition as a core theorem of quantum empiricism: State space

-\item[5)] Rules \eqref{axiom1}--\eqref{D'}, for a fixed $\texttt{D}\ne\infty$, are categorical as an axiomatic system; they admit no non"=isomorphic models. \end{enumerate} \end{itemize} The words `complete separable' have been supplemented here for mathematical reasons.
-This point is partly commented in \cite{brezhnev}.
-Indeed, the algebra constructed above needs some amendments of a topological nature because all the construction contains three infinities: continuum $\bbC$, continuum $\bbH$, and dimension \texttt{D}.
+The words `complete separable' have been supplemented here for mathematical reasons.
+This point is partly commented in \cite{br2} and more fully in \cite{br3}.
+Indeed, the algebra constructed above calls for some amendments of a topological nature because all the construction contains three infinities: continuum $\bbC$, continuum $\bbH$, and dimension \textsf{D}.
 In this connection, see the book \cite{pontr}.
+The term ``categorical'' may require some explanation and it is fully given in \cite{br3}.
+Here, one suffices to mention the point that one mathematical axiomatical system can in general have different inequivalent realizations/"!models \cite{kleene, raseva, stoll}.
+In turn, the only thing that distinguishes two vector"=space models between themselves is their dimension~\textsf{D}.

-To summarize: having considered the micro"=destruction arrays with empirical rather than a formal take on arithmetic, ideology of creating the quantitative theory leads to the key feature of quantum states---addition thereof, and the `quantities under addition are measured' by complex numbers.
+Now, having considered the micro"=destruction arrays with empirical rather than a formal take on arithmetic, the ideology of creating the quantitative theory leads to the key feature of quantum states---""addition thereof---and the quantities under addition `do amount to' the complex numbers.

-Incidentally, within this (physical and quantum) context, \begin{itemize} \item the \lvs\ itself should be regarded as no less a primary math"=structure than the numbers themselves.
-Empiricism gives birth to both these structures simultaneously.
-Neither of them is more/""less abstract/""necessary than the other. \end{itemize} The habitual physics' construct \hbox{$\lceil \rceil$} exemplifies in effect a simplest (1"=dimensional) \lvs.
-However, the structure `the \lvs', in contrast to the `bare' arithmetic, simply `does not forget and keeps' an operator nature (unary multiplication~$\bo\cdot$) of the structure `the number' and its empirical inseparability from the notion of the unit.
-A direct corollary of this point is the fact that the principium~\hyperlink{II}{\red\textbf{\textsf{II}}} can in no way be given up or disregarded.
+Incidentally, within this physical and quantum context, \begin{itemize} \item the \lvs\ itself should be regarded as no less a primary math"=structure than the numbers themselves.
+Empiricism gives birth to both these structures together.
+Neither of them is more/"!less abstract/"!necessary than the other.
+Behind them is certainly a commutative group with operator automorphisms over it, and ``numbers'' is just a shortened term for that operators.
+Therein lies their nature (sect.~\ref{arif}). \end{itemize} The habitual physics' construct \lrceil{num\-ber}${}\times{}$\lrceil{physical unit} exemplifies in effect the simplest (1"=dimensional) \lvs.
+However, the structure ``the \lvs'', in contrast to the `bare' arithmetic, simply `does not forget and keeps' an operator nature (unary multiplication~$\bcdot$) of the structure ``the number'' and its empirical inseparability from the notion of the unit:

+A direct corollary of this point is the fact that principium~\hyperlink{II}{\red\textbf{\textsf{II}}} can in no way be given up or disregarded.
 This would be tantamount to impossibility to introduce the further empirical (and classical) notion of a physical unit.
+The `forgetfulness' of arithmetic about measuring units even leads to a new way of looking at the classical Pythagoras theorem \cite[sect.~6]{br3}.